seelikat/neuro-visual-reconstruction-dataset-index/README.md

   Reconstruction requires access to the original images or videos.
 Datasets where stimulus material cannot be redistributed (for example due to copyright restrictions) can be difficult to use in practice.
 Journals have occasionally required researchers to redraw copyrighted original stimuli by hand, or only show CC0/public domain images, which is not ideal for presenting reconstruction results.

 - **Smoothing in preprocessing**
-  Datasets aimed at fine-grained visual perception tend to avoid this step, but double-check the preprocessing description of the dataset.
-One standard preprocessing step from cognitive neuroscience is spatial smoothing, i.e. essentially applying a Gaussian filter across the voxel matrix.
-This degrades the fine-grained spatial information that ML-based pattern analysis requires.
-For reconstruction projects it is particularly important that such voxel-level activity patterns remain intact.
+  Modern vision datasets tend to avoid this step, but do double-check whether spatial smoothing was applied.
+This standard fMRI step applies a Gaussian filter across voxels and effectively **blurs your signal**.
+For reconstruction (and other pattern-based analyses), this can destroy fine-grained spatial information.
 Note that as an ML researcher you may not easily be able to modify the extensive preprocessing and GLM pipeline yourself without assistance from someone with fMRI expertise, in order to exclude this step.

 ## Image Stimulus Datasets